DOMjudge/domjudge-packaging/README.md

 If everything was in order you will now get a .dsc (source package) and several .deb's (binary package).
 If not, find out why and fix it.

+Finally, if you're one of the DOMjudge maintainers, upload the package to the DOMjudge Debian repository.
+When the packages are available on domjudge@domjudge, run something like dput domjudge_x.y.z-1_amd64.changes
+Alternatively, set up `~/.dput.cf` to upload from your machine.
+Then as domjudge@domjudge run
+     mini-dinstall

 ## DOMjudge-live image